 In our house, it is a February tradition to watch the Harold Ramis film Groundhog Day.
 The film, starring Bill Murray, Andie MacDowell, and Chris Elliott, was released in 1993 and has continued to gain popularity.
 According to IMDB it is one of the best films of that year, topping Schindler’s List and Jurassic Park in popularity and earning a BAFTA Film award, among other accolades.
 Many consider it to be one of the best movies of all time.

-Murray plays Phil Connors, a self-absorbed Pittsburg Weather Man who is insulted by having to cover the Groundhog Day celebration in Punxsutawney, PA, and their resident groundhog weather man, Punxsutawney Phil.
+Murray plays Phil Connors, a self-absorbed Pittsburg Weather Man who is insulted by having to cover the Groundhog Day festival in Punxsutawney, PA, and their resident groundhog weather man, Punxsutawney Phil.
 He fears that if someone sees him interviewing a groundhog they might think he “doesn’t have a future.”
 Soon, he will learn that no one knows their own future.